apportable/IABV3Example/README.md

 With IABv3 it is the app's responsibility to _consume_ all purchases, (even for unmanaged products).
 For this purpose we have created this sample code.

-To enable the IABv3 flow do one of the following:
+To enable the IABv3 purchase flow add `GOOGLEIABV3=yes` when compiling.

-1. Add APGoogleIABV3Transitional to your info.plist and set it to true.
-2. Set GOOGLEIABV3=yes when compiling and it will append APGoogleIABV3Transitional to your info.plist when compiling.
-3. Add "GOOGLEIABV3":true in the options for configuration.json

 We have augmented the SKPaymentQueue.h header with the following category to allow you to consume purchases: